CSE3320-Fall-2023-Archive/Course-Syllabus/README.md

 # Course-Syllabus
-Spring 2023 Syllabus
+Fall 2023 Syllabus

-This is the source code for the CSE 3320 Operating Systems (Spring 2023) [course](http://www.cse3320.org) syllabus.
+This is the source code for the CSE 3320 Operating Systems (Fall 2023) [course](http://www.cse3320.org) syllabus.

 ## Syllabus